yunmaoQu/jiagou/headline.md

 ```

 ---

-This comprehensive template should give you a very solid starting point.
-Remember to:
 1. Fill in `.env` with your `OPENAI_API_KEY` (and optionally `GITHUB_TOKEN`).
 2. Build the agent Docker image: `cd dockerfiles/agent && docker build -t codex-agent:latest . && cd ../..`
 3. Run `go mod tidy` in the `backend` directory.
 4. Start the backend: `cd backend && go run main.go`
 5. Open `frontend/index.html` in your browser.

-Good luck with your AI Code Workstation Platform!